assiist-team/memories/docs/architectural_fixes/memory-processing-and-notification-architecture.md

 **Data source:**

-- The client uses Supabase real-time or polling to watch `memory_processing_status` rows for:
+- Detail views and timeline cards observe `memory_processing_status` for **specific memory IDs**, typically via:
-  - Current user’s memories, or
+  - A per-memory subscription (`memory_id = :id`), or
-  - Just the last N recent saves.
+  - A small, filtered set of recent statuses that are then joined to visible memories.

 #### 6.3 Timeline & Detail Indicators (Aligned with Offline Docs)